gatling/frontline-doc/content/reference/current/user/simulations/index.md

 To access the Simulations section, click on **Simulations** in the navbar.

-The Simulations view contains all the simulations you have configured and the result of their last run.
+The Simulations view contains all the simulations you have configured, and the result of their last run.

 {{< img src="simulations-table.png" alt="Simulation table" >}}